Devon Fritillary Recovery Project

 Why Devon?

-Despite national declines, Devon remains a vital stronghold for these four fritillaries, so it is critical to secure their long-term futures here.
-DWT can play a pivotal role by helping populations recover on our own nature reserves, many of which lie at the heart of important fritillary habitats.
+Despite national declines, Devon remained a vital stronghold for these four fritillaries, so it was critical to secure their long-term futures here.
+DWT played a pivotal role by helping populations recover on our own nature reserves, many of which lie at the heart of important fritillary habitats.

-DWT has 30 years of experience restoring habitat for all four species.
+DWT had 30 years of experience restoring habitat for all four species.
 We pioneered successful bracken management techniques that have since been widely adopted nationally.
-By understanding the life cycle of the butterflies, we can create just the right mix of light and shade at different times of year for egg-laying and for their caterpillars to feed on violets.
+By understanding the life cycle of the butterflies, we created just the right mix of light and shade at different times of year for egg-laying and for their caterpillars to feed on violets.

 Explore DWT's nature reserves - home to these rare butterflies